drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

 #### "All-in-one", sensor and controller on a single board.
-The following pictures show the single board device with sensor, electronics and controller all on one board.
+The following showd the single board "all-in-one" device with sensor, electronics and controller all on one board.
 This device offers similar performance in terms of linearity to the two board system, but with 12 bit precision using a single ended analog signal path and the built-in analog input of the Teensy 4.0 (and therefore fewer parts).

-The component costs are currently $86 including TCD1304 and Teensy, plus $18 for the PCB, for a total of $104.
+The component costs are currently \$86 including TCD1304 and Teensy, plus \$18 for the PCB, for a total of \$104.
 We generally assemble these in house.
 The passives are 0603 or larger.
 The two IC's are 8 pin, 0.65mm pitch.
 It takes us a few hours or about half of a day.

 <p align="center">
 <img src="Images/TCD1304-all-in-one-top_bottom.jpg" width="75%">